March 3, 2026

 1. Find out if your phone is eSIM compatible or can only take a physical SIM card: While eSIM activations are significantly easier for travel, not all phones support them.
 Figure out if your phone can support an eSIM, as it will narrow down your choices of prepaid SIM cards.

-2. Find out if you’re able to receive a shipped SIM card: A lot of physical prepaid SIM cards can only be purchased online.
+2. Look into whether you’re able to receive a shipped SIM card: A lot of physical prepaid SIM cards can only be purchased online.
 If you’re unable to receive one due to your location, your choices are then also narrowed down to which providers have their SIM cards available in-store.

 4. Set your budget: Prepaid plans are generally a lot more affordable than postpaid and can certainly help you save money and bolster your financial goals.
 Make sure you read the fine print and ensure that any promotional price you’re getting as a new customer isn't part of a “pre-pay up front for a multi-month bundle” or won't expire after the first month if you need the service for longer-term.

-6. Network reliability: Coverage on a map is one thing, but confirming network reliability (based on how often it gets deprioritized) is a more important indicator of service quality.
+6. Review network reliability: Coverage on a map is one thing, but confirming network reliability (based on how often it gets deprioritized) is a more important indicator of service quality.
 You can search for real user reviews of a carrier to determine if it’s one that you can trust.

 How to activate a prepaid SIM card